ianb/personal-history-archive/README.md

 This adds a packages called `pha`.
 There's no docs on it currently, but you might want to look at the [example Notebook](https://github.com/ianb/personal-history-archive/tree/master/python/example.ipynb).

 In my own experience the Python library is a pleasant way to interact with the data.

+## Collaborating

+If you have a question, probably the best thing is to [open a ticket](https://github.com/ianb/personal-history-archive/issues/new).
+If you are interested in implementing something, it would also be great to open a ticket so we can discuss.

+If you'd like to chat, I've created a channel `#pha` on irc.mozilla.org.